ent/ent/doc/md/tutorial-todo-gql-filter-input.md

 ---

 Well done!
 As you can see, by changing a few lines of code our application now exposes a type-safe GraphQL filters that automatically map to Ent queries.
 Have questions?
 Need help with getting started?
-Feel free to join our [Slack channel](https://entgo.io/docs/slack).
+Feel free to join our [Discord server](https://discord.gg/qZmPgTE6RX) or [Slack channel](https://entgo.io/docs/slack).